-Nursery – There are currently 60 part time places in the Nursery for children aged 3 and 4.
+Nursery – There are currently 60 part time places in the Nursery for children aged 3 and 4, providing 15 hours per week of free provision.
 Children aged 3 on the 1st September can be registered for a Nursery place in the Autumn Term by completing an application form and presenting your child’s birth certificate at the school office.

-You can find more information about Wolverhampton School admissions on the Local Authority website http://www.wolverhampton.gov.uk/admissions.
+You can find more information about Wolverhampton School admissions and making an in-year joiner application on the Local Authority website http://www.wolverhampton.gov.uk/admissions.